g0tie/MultiCopy/README.md

 # MultiCopy

 # Install
-Download the executable file in dist folder (Windows) or clone this depo and run:
+Download the executable file in dist folder (Windows) or clone this repo and run:
 ``` python3 MultiCopy.py ```

 MutiCopy let you copy file multiple times.
 Select file to copy, then number of copy you want, give them a name, then validate to copy.